Banks that help to build the local community quickly become its cornerstone.

-Community banks that are of real value to the local economy work closely with small businesses.
-For many small businesses, community banks are their only source of credit.
-Credit that’s needed for salaries, equipment, and goods and services that further bolster the economic health of your locale.
+Community banks offer true value to the local economy when they work closely with small businesses.
+For many small businesses, community banks are their only source of credit -- credit that’s needed for salaries, equipment, and goods and services that bolster quality of life and local economic health.

 Establish a presence in your community.

 When you partner with VITAL, you will access both expertise in SBA loan programs and financing commercial and industrial businesses.
 Here's 3 tips for building communities with safe and effective small business lending:

 1. Leverage loan guarantees.
 The SBA offers an array of financial programs that mitigate the risks when making loans to businesses that don't normally fit your ideal credit profile.
 Additionally, there is an active secondary market for the guaranteed portion of the loan, which provides a strong source of noninterest income.